yast/zombie-killer/spec/zombie_killer_spec.md

 Too Complex Code is one that contains `rescue`, `ensure`, `block`, `while`, while-post...
-FIXME actually we should whitelist the nodes we know to be safe!

 Translating that properly requires data flow analysis which we do not do yet.